-A candidate committee may accept up to \$2,800 per Primary Election and \$2,800 per General Election.
+A candidate committee may accept up to \$2,800 per Primary Election and \$2,800 per General Election from an individual.
+They may also accept up to \$2,800 per Primary Election and \$2,800 per General Election from a political party committee.
+A candidate committee may accept up to \$2,800 per Primary Election and \$2,800 per General Election from a candidate committee from a past election that has excess funds.
 All items of value (cash and in-kind contributions) given to a committee are counted toward this limitation of \$2,800.
 Contributions for the General Election may be accepted during the Primary Election Cycle if the contributor clearly indicates the contribution is to be accepted for the General Election and that the funds may not be spent until after the nomination of the candidate.
 If the candidate does not win nomination in the Primary Election, the committee must return the General Election contribution to the donor.
 (W. Va.
-Code § 3-8-5c)
+Code § 3-8-5c.).

 There is no limit on the amount a candidate may contribute to his or her own campaign committee.
 If the candidate seeks reimbursement, he or she must first file a loan agreement with the appropriate filing officer.
-A candidate committee may also receive loans from financial institutions and from their spouse.
-Candidates may be reimbursed from campaign funds for appropriate campaign-related expenses; however, the personal use of campaign funds is strictly prohibited.
+A candidate committee may also receive loans from financial institutions and from the candidate's spouse.
+Candidate reimbursement for appropriate expenses related to the campaign from the campaign is allowed; However, "personal use" of campaign funds is prohibited.